codingwithgeert/wildlife-globe-explorer/README.md

 - As a user I want to have a form to contact the developer of the website.

+- As a user I want to be able to see all the animals I put in on the website.

 #### Design

 The site is easy to use and got buttons with a clear use of style and design.